 U.S. forces first entered Afghanistan to find and capture Osama bin Laden on Oct.
 7, 2001, just weeks after the 9/11 attacks, and disrupt al Qaeda’s most important safe haven.
 It began as the “good war” with little controversy and a small number of troops with a specific mission.
 Then the Iraq war diverted American attention, resources and fighting power, dividing the nation as nearly 4,500 American troops were killed and 32,000 wounded.
 When that war ended in 2010 and President Obama vowed to end the war in Afghanistan, Americans turned their attention elsewhere.

 But if there was ever a time to pay attention, it’s now.

 This final year of the war in Afghanistan will be the most crucial.
-A bilateral security agreement between Washington and Kabul needs to be reached to allow some U.S. and NATO troops to stay behind to train the Afghan army and police and conduct targeted counterterrorism operations.
-And a presidential election set for April 5 will decide who replaces the iconic Hamid Karzai, Afghanistan's strongman since 2002.
+A bilateral security agreement between Washington and Kabul needs to be reached to allow some U.S. and NATO troops to stay behind, training the Afghan army and police and conducting targeted counterterrorism operations.
+And a presidential election set for April 5 will decide who replaces the iconic Hamid Karzai, Afghanistan’s strongman since 2002.
 All while bringing about half of the more than 50,000 U.S. troops home by February.